nf-core/rangeland/docs/output.md

 - `higher-level/<TILE>/`
   - `param_files/`: Parameter files used in [force-higher-level](https://force-eo.readthedocs.io/en/latest/components/higher-level/index.html).
   - `trend_files/`: Symlinks to trend files that are the result of higher-level processing.
+    This may optionally contain the time series stack.

 </details>